Lightstreamer/helm-charts/charts/lightstreamer/README.md

 #### [globalSocket.handshakeTimeoutMillis](./values.yaml#L1373)

 Optional.
 Longest inactivity time accepted while waiting for a slow operation during a TLS/SSL handshake.
-This involves both reads, writes, and encryption tasks managed by the "TLS-SSL HANDSHAKE" or "TLS-SSL AUTHENTICATION" internal pools.
+This involves both reads, writes, and encryption tasks managed by the `TLS-SSL HANDSHAKE` or `TLS-SSL AUTHENTICATION` internal pools.
 If this value is exceeded, the socket is closed.
 The time actually considered may be approximated and may be a few seconds higher, for internal performance reasons.
 A `0` value suppresses the check.

 **Default:** `4000`
 #### [globalSocket.readTimeoutMillis](./values.yaml#L1363)